 In 2009, Paul published his first book about Josef Ganz in the Netherlands.
 At the highly succesful book launch, he and Lorenz had the opportunity to drive one lap in Ganz’s original 1931 May Bug prototype on the racing circuit in Zandvoort.

 The first Dutch book was followed by publications in Portuguese (2010), German (2011), and English (2012).
 A new, updated edition of the Dutch book was released in 2014.
-In 2015, Dutch production studio Submarine will realize a feature documentary about Josef Ganz, which is based on the research of Paul Schilperoord.
+In 2017, Dutch production studio Submarine will realize a feature documentary about Josef Ganz based on Paul’s research.